Porcupine

-The Old World porcupines (Hystricidae) live in Italy, Asia (western and southern), and most of Africa.
+The Old World porcupines (Hystricidae) live in Italy, West and South Asia, and most of Africa.
 They are large, terrestrial, and strictly nocturnal.

-The New World porcupines (Erethizontidae) are indigenous to North America and northern South America.
+New World porcupines (Erethizontidae) are indigenous to North America and northern South America.
 They live in wooded areas and can climb trees, where some species spend their entire lives.
-They are less strictly nocturnal than their Old World counterparts and generally smaller.
+They are generally smaller than their Old World counterparts and are less strictly nocturnal.